 Unlike New York’s cramped, windowless brick tenements, New England’s triple deckers offered the worker a big, airy living space with heat and hot water.

-An ambitious clerk or mechanic who earned an average of $25 a week could rent for $20-$25 an apartment with a parlor, dining room, kitchen, bathroom, stove, hot water, two bedrooms, two porches, heat, electricity and hardwood floors.
+An ambitious clerk or mechanic who earned an average of $25 a week could rent for $20-$25 an apartment with a parlor, dining room, kitchen and bathroom.
+It also had a stove, hot water, two bedrooms, two porches, heat, electricity and hardwood floors.

 Some consider Worcester the epicenter and birthplace of triple-decker construction.